nicolacimmino/PLC-14500/README.md

 # Getting started

+Download the latest toolchain (Windows only at the moment) from this Git repo releases and unzip it.

 Before starting writing your programs and testing them on the board, you will need to flash the bootloader into the Arduino.
 This can be easily done with the Arduino IDE.
-Load the sketch you find in the `bootloader` folder and make sure the board selected is "Arduino Nano".
+Load the sketch `bootloader.ino` from  the release zip and make sure the board selected in the Arduino IDE is "Arduino Nano".
 Connect the board to your PC with a USB cable and select, in the Arduino IDE, the new serial port that will be assigned to the board.
 Upload the sketch and you are ready to go.
+Take note of the serial port name as you will need it to flash the programs later.

 Unless there will be an update to the bootloader you won't need to repeat this step in the future.